postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 > The private URL is only accessible to Postman users logged in with appropriate permissions.
 To make documentation viewable publicly, you can [publish it](/docs/postman/api-documentation/publishing-your-docs/).

-You can alternatively access documentation by selecting the __Browse__ view in the app or opening the web dashboard, choosing __Collections__, and clicking a collection.
+You can alternatively access documentation by selecting the __Browse__ view in Postman or opening the web dashboard, choosing __Collections__, and clicking a collection.

 ![Browse Collection](https://assets.postman.com/postman-docs/browse-collection.jpg)